-Career path: After my PhD I secured Medical Research Council funding which allowed me to stay in my PhD lab for an additional six months, before moving into my first industry position as a scientist in a contract research me to contribute to several projects for different pharmaceutical companies.
-The insight into the industry, as well as the research and project management skills I gained at the CRO, helped me to secure my current position in a pharmaceutical company.
+Career path: After my PhD I secured Medical Research Council funding which allowed me to stay in my PhD lab for an additional six months, before moving into my first industry position as a scientist in a contract research organisation (CRO).
+CROs perform research and development for other companies, so I contributed to several projects for different pharmaceutical companies.
+The insight into the industry, as well as the research and project management skills I gained, helped me to secure my current position in a pharmaceutical company.

 Advice: Successfully applying for the first position outside of academia is often difficult.
-It helps to be flexible as there are many ways into industry positions, such as postdoctoral and graduate schemes and collaborations.
-Consider taking a transition step to reach your desired job, e.g. through a CRO or start-up company to acquire more skills that are applicable for your next career steps.
+It helps to be flexible as there are many ways into industry positions.
+Consider taking a transition step to reach your desired job, for example, through a CRO or start-up company, to acquire more skills that are applicable for your next career steps.
 Use your network to learn more about the day-to-day work, as well as open positions in the companies you are applying for.